ssom191/Centralized-Reporting-and-Data-Integration_talendETL/README.md

 ![Reporting Automation](diagrams/04-reporting-automation.png)

-Once data was integrated into the centralized reporting database, reporting outputs could be refreshed automatically through scheduled processes.
+Once the data was integrated into the centralized reporting database, reporting outputs could be refreshed automatically through scheduled processes.

 This supported: